 Here’s a hike that explores a secluded canyon and also provides impressive mountain and city views.
 For those relatively new to hiking, it serves as an excellent introduction to the diverse landscape of the San Gabriel foothills, while its scenic variety and appreciable distance and elevation gain make it a good choice for veterans.
 Done clockwise, as described below, much of the ascents are shaded, so even on warm days it can be a viable choice, given an early start.

 Going clockwise also allows you to get the 1.5 miles of pavement out of the way first.
 Head west on Loma Alta Drive, cross Lincoln, turn right and make an immediate left on Canyon Crest Road.
 Head uphill for 0.9 mile.
 The road is narrow with no sidewalk and no shoulder, so be careful, especially if you are with small children or dogs.
 At 0.9 mile, make a hard right to stay on Canyon Crest Road.
 Head uphill another 0.3 mile to Rising Hill Road and Cloverhill Road.
 Turn left on Cloverhill Road and follow it to its end at El Prieto Road.
 Turn right and head briefly uphill.
-Between the second and third houses on the right you will find a wide driveway with a metal fence at the end.
+Between the second and third houses on the left you will find a wide driveway with a metal fence at the end.
 This is the access point for the spur leading into El Preito Canyon.
 Be respectful of the homeowners as you make your way up the driveway and squeeze through a gap in the fence.

 From here, the trail (listed as “The Meadows” on Google Maps) heads downhill into El Prieto Canyon, merging with the main trail in 0.2 mile.
 Bear right and head uphill through oak-shaded El Prieto Canyon.
 The canyon feels pleasantly secluded, especially considering how close it is to civilization.
 The trail winds in and out of the shade, reaching a picnic area about 0.7 mile from the gate (2.2 miles from the start).
 One of several use trails branches off to the left and heads uphill while the main route stays to the right.